On the reconstruction of bandlimited signals from random samples quantized via noise-shaping: Introduction

-The remainder of the paper is organized as follows.
-In Section \ref{75}, we introduce relevant concepts and results from frame, probability, quantization and sampling theories.
-The subsequent three sections are dedicated to proving our main results.
-Our proof combines the theory of quantization of bandlimited functions with the theory of frames.
-In Section \ref{13001}, the effectiveness of our proposed reconstruction algorithm is demonstrated through numerical experiments.
-Finally, in Section \ref{40000}, we make some concluding remarks.
+The remainder of the paper is organized as follows: In Section \ref{paper175}, we introduce relevant concepts and results from frame, probability, quantization, and sampling theories.
+In Section \ref{paper1SQRpipeline}, we provide a detailed explanation of our sampling-quantization-reconstruction process.
+Our technique combines the theory of quantization of bandlimited functions with the theory of frames.
+The subsequent three sections are dedicated to expanding on the techniques mentioned in Section \ref{paper1SQRpipeline} and giving them mathematical rigor.
+We prove our main results towards the end of Section \ref{paper178}.
+In Section \ref{paper113001}, the effectiveness of our proposed reconstruction algorithm is demonstrated through numerical experiments.
+Finally, in Section \ref{paper140000}, we offer some concluding remarks.

-We now briefly mention an outline of the proof; it is divided into three steps, and each step is proved in one section.
-Given a real-valued $\pi$-bandlimited function $f$, our goal is to reconstruct $f$ using its quantized sample values in the region $[-R, R]$.
-In the first step (Section \ref{76}), we project $f$ onto a suitable finite-dimensional approximation space and provide bounds on the error of approximation.
-Then, in the second step (Section \ref{77}), we identify an appropriate random frame $\{h_j\}_{j=1}^{p_3}$ for the finite-dimensional approximation space.
-In the third step (Section \ref{78}), we quantize the frame measurements using a noise-shaping distributed quantizer, use an appropriate dual-frame to reconstruct a function $f^\sharp$ from the quantized values, and then show that $\|f-f^\sharp\|_{L^2[-R, R]}$ is small with high probability.